Skip to main content

 • gameplay

-• “The gameplay mechanics are quite sound given its tactical nature, and the player is left with multiple options on how they wish to approach each mission: stealth, aggression, a mixture, short and long range, is all accommodated.”
+• “The gameplay mechanics are quite sound given its tactical nature and the player is left with multiple options on how they wish to approach each mission: stealth, aggression, a mixture, short and long range, all are accommodated.”

-• “Nuclear Throne, an extremely badly made 2D top-down retro pixel shooter, with bad gameplay and handling and completely crap retro pixel art.”
+• “Nuclear Throne is an extremely poorly made 2D top-down retro pixel shooter, with bad gameplay, handling, and completely subpar retro pixel art.”

-• “That is to say, if all the technical aspects of game function work, and the mechanics are sound, 5/10 regardless of genre or appeal to me personally.”
+• “That is to say, if all the technical aspects of game function work and the mechanics are sound, I would rate it 5/10 regardless of genre or personal appeal.”

 • “For a free-to-play indie, the gameplay is decent for passing the time.”